 For discrete distributions, we use Shannon entropy $H(X)$ to measure the information of a discrete random variable $X$ with mass function $\Pr(X = x)$ defined over domain $D_X$.
 Specifically,

 where all logarithms are to the base 2.
-If we are dealing with continuous distributions, we shift to the differential entropy $h(X)$ of random variable $X$ with a density function $f(x)$ over the support set $\X$, defined as
+If we are dealing with continuous distributions, we shift to the differential entropy $h(X)$ with density function $f(x)$ over the support set $\X$, defined as

-The paper focuses on studying the information leakage of the computation of the average:
+We study information leakage of the computation of the average:

-where we let $o$ denote the output of the function.
+where $o$ denotes the output of the function.
 We model the output $o$ by the random variable $O$ defined over the domain $D_O$, namely

-The leading $1/m$ term can be neglected in the final expression since the number of participants is typically known by all parties, and can trivially be removed from the output.
-We omit this term throughout the remainder of the paper.
+The $1/m$ factor can be ignored in the final expression since the number of participants is typically known by all parties and can trivially be removed from the output.
+We omit it throughout the remainder of the paper.

 In this work, we consider distributions where the sum of independent individual random variables is well studied and their mass or density functions have closed-forms expressions or can be reasonably approximated.
-This includes the following distributions: \begin{itemize} \item \emph{Discrete uniform} $\unif \lp{a,b}$, where $a$ and $b$ are integers corresponding to the minimum and maximum of the range of the support set $\lbr{a, a+1, \dots, b-1, b}$. \item \emph{Poisson} $\pois \lp{\lambda}$, where $\lambda \in \R_{>0} $ is the shape parameter that indicates the expected (average) rate of an event occurring over a given interval. \item \emph{Normal (Gaussian)} $\N \lp{\mu, \sigma^2}$, where $\mu \in \R$ and $\sigma^2 \in \R_{>0}$ correspond to the mean and squared standard deviation, respectively. \item \emph{Log-normal} $\log\N \lp{\mu, \sigma^2}$ with parameters $\mu \in \R$ and $\sigma^2 \in \R_{>0}$, which correspond to the mean and squared standard deviation of the random variable's natural logarithm. \end{itemize} The notation $X \sim {\sf Dist}$ indicates that random variable $X$ has distribution $\sf Dist$.
+This includes the following distributions: \begin{itemize} \item \emph{Discrete uniform} $\unif \lp{a,b}$, where $a$ and $b$ are integers corresponding to the minimum and maximum of the range of the support set $\lbr{a, a+1, \dots, b-1, b}$. \item \emph{Poisson} $\pois \lp{\lambda}$, where $\lambda \in \R_{>0} $ is the shape parameter that indicates the expected (average) rate of an event occurring over a given interval. \item \emph{Normal (Gaussian)} $\N \lp{\mu, \sigma^2}$, where $\mu \in \R$ and $\sigma^2 \in \R_{>0}$ correspond to the mean and squared standard deviation, respectively. \item \emph{Log-normal} $\log\N \lp{\mu, \sigma^2}$ with parameters $\mu \in \R$ and $\sigma^2 \in \R_{>0}$, which correspond to the mean and squared standard deviation of the random variable's natural logarithm. \end{itemize} $X \sim {\sf Dist}$ indicates that random variable $X$ has distribution $\sf Dist$.

-As stated in Section~\ref{related_works}, Ah-Fat and Huth~\cite{ah2017secure} provided several information-theoretic measures to quantify information disclosure after a function evaluation, which we use here: \begin{definition}[\cite{ah2017secure}] The joint weighted average entropy (\textup{jwae}) of a target \(\vec{X}_T\) attacked by parties $A$ is defined over all $\vec{x}_A \in D_A$ and $\vec{x}_T \in D_T$ as
+As stated earlier, Ah-Fat and Huth~\cite{ah2017secure} provided multiple information-theoretic measures to quantify information disclosure after a function evaluation, which we use here: \begin{definition}[\cite{ah2017secure}] The joint weighted average entropy (\textup{jwae}) of a target $T$ attacked by parties $A$ is defined over all $\vec{x}_A \in D_A$ and $\vec{x}_T \in D_T$ as